Dastangoi

 Dastangoi (Urdu: داستان گوئی) is a 13th century Urdu oral storytelling art form.

 The Persian style of dastan evolved in 16th century.

 One of the earliest references in print to dastangoi is a 19th-century text containing 46 volumes of the adventures of Amir Hamza titled Dastan e Amir Hamza.

 The art form reached its zenith in the Indian sub-continent in the 19th century and is said to have died with the demise of Mir Baqar Ali in 1928.
-Dastangoi was revived by historian, author and director Mahmood Farooqui in 2005.Syed Sahil Agha has amalgamated Dastangoi with music & singing in 2010.
+Dastangoi was revived by historian, author and director Mahmood Farooqui in 2005.
+Syed Sahil Agha amalgamated Dastangoi with music & singing in 2010.

 At the centre of dastangoi is the dastango, or storyteller, whose voice is his main artistic tool in orally recreating the dastan or the story.
 Notable 19th-century dastangos included Amba Prasad Rasa, Mir Ahmad Ali Rampuri, Muhammad Amir Khan, Syed Husain Jah, and Ghulam Raza.

 Etymology

 Dastangoi has its origin in the Persian language.
 Dastan means a tale; the suffix -goi makes the word mean "to tell a tale".